delvedor/find-my-way/README.md

 <a name="custom-constraint-strategies"></a>
 ### Custom Constraint Strategies

 Custom constraining strategies can be added and are matched against incoming requests while trying to maintain `find-my-way`'s high performance.
 To register a new type of constraint, you must add a new constraint strategy that knows how to match values to handlers, and that knows how to get the constraint value from a request.
-Register strategies when constructing a router:
+Register strategies when constructing a router or use the addCustomConstraintStrategy method.

+Add a custom constrain strategy when constructing a router:

 ```js
 const customResponseTypeStrategy = {